Vyral/base-template/_posts/2023-02-16-don-t-be-the-next-victim-of-these-real-estate-scams.md

 ---
 layout: post
-title: Don’t Be the Next Victim of These Real Estate Scams
+title: Two Real Estate Scams You Should Know About
 date: 2023-02-16 00:00:00
 tags:
   - Homeowner Tips